 To be eligible to apply for this scholarship you must meet the following criteria:

-- Be enrolled in the 2nd, 3rd, or 4th year of a Bachelor of Psychological Science, Bachelor of Education, or a Bachelor of Nutrition and Dietetics (including Honours) with University of Newcastle.
+- Be enrolled in your 1st year of a Bachelor of Psychological Science, Bachelor of Education, or a Bachelor of Nutrition and Dietetics (including Honours) with University of Newcastle.

 - Be enrolled full-time.

 - Identify as an Australian Aboriginal and/or Torres Strait Islander and be recognised as such by your community.

 - Not be the recipient of another UON Donor funded or sponsored scholarship concurrently.